tcoukoulis/packer-debian-9.5-with-docker/README.md

 ## Thanks

 Big thanks to [Pierre Mavro](https://github.com/deimosfr) for [packer-debian](https://github.com/deimosfr/packer-debian) which served as a foundation and taught me a lot about Debian in the process.

-## Next steps

-* Document what everything in the scripts directory does
-* Investigate correct permissions for scripts files